 Old Saxon name for a wine made from red and white grape varieties.
-It is a matter of analogy mixed sentence, but this name is reserved for Austria.
-The winery Judge Vincenz in Meissen (Saxony), this name had been protected as a brand name.
-In the meantime, however, they can (only) in the growing area Saxony be used freely.
-The Saxon pronunciation for "pupils" is assumed as origin, since these only this cheap wine as Zechwein in contrast to the predicate wines of wealthy (the "gentlemen") could afford.
+It is analogous to one mixed sentence, this designation is reserved for Austria.
+The winery Judge Vincenz in Meißen (Saxony) this name had been protected as a brand name.
+In the meantime it can (only) in the growing area Saxony can be used freely.
+The Saxon pronunciation for "schoolchildren" is believed to be the origin, since this is only this inexpensive wine Zechwein in contrast to the predicate wines of the wealthy (the "gentlemen").
 A second interpretation refers to the fact that the wine "shimmers" in the glass.
-The wine corresponds to the common processing of white and red grapes or their mash the Rotling (Germany), the Schiller (Switzerland) and the Schillerwein (Württemberg).
-There is no wine law Rose because only red wines are allowed under this EU legislation.
+The wine corresponds to that regarding the joint processing of white and red grapes or their mash Rotling (Germany), the Schiller (Switzerland) and the Schillerwein (Württemberg).
+It is not a wine law Rose, since only EU red wine varieties are permitted under EU law.